vlomonaco/ar1-pytorch/README.md

    - we did not find any advantage in keeping the BRN layers below the latent reply layer free to learn, so we freeze them from the first batch.

-### Use AR1* in your project
+### Use AR1* in Your Project

 You are free to take this code and use it in your own project!
-However, take in mind that the hyper-parameters used in the experiment ([params.cfg ](params.cfg)) have been chosen to replicate the results shown in the paper for the CORe50 NICv2-391 scenario and may result suboptimal in different settings.
+However, take in mind that the hyper-parameters used in the experiment have been chosen to replicate the results shown in the paper for the CORe50 NICv2-391 scenario and may result suboptimal in different settings.

 We suggest to take a look at the papers linked above to have a better idea on how to parametrize AR1* on different benchmarks.
-In particular we underling the importance of BN / BRN parameters, which may be fundamental to tune appropriately.
+In particular we underline the importance of BN / BRN parameters, which may be fundamental to tune appropriately.

+We are working to release AR1* hyper-parameter settings for other common Continual Learning benchmarks.
+Send an email to vincenzo.lomonaco
+ @unibo.it in case you're interested!